 This is Part One of The ’39, a story set in a certain sci-fi (prime) universe. just a few years before the events of an original series.
-I’m sure that you won’t have any difficult figuring out which universe.
-A new part to be published every week!
+I’m sure you won’t have any difficult figuring out which.

 No copyright infringement intended.
 All publicly recognizable characters, settings, etc. are the property of their respective owners.
 The original characters and plot are the property of the author.
 The author is in no way associated with the owners, creators or producers of any media franchise.